-For a description of the prioritization of any generated exceptions, see Exception priority order in the Arm® Architecture Reference Manual Armv8, for Armv8-A architecture profile for exceptions taken to AArch64 state, and see Synchronous exception prioritization for exceptions taken to AArch64 state.
+For a description of the prioritization of any generated exceptions, see Exception priority order in the Arm® Architecture Reference Manual for A-profile architecture for exceptions that are taken to AArch64 state, and see Synchronous exception prioritization for exceptions that are taken to AArch64 state.

-Write access to this register from EL1 or EL2 depends on the value of bit[0] of ACTLR_EL2 and ACTLR_EL3.
+Write-Access to this register from EL1 or EL2 depends on the value of bit[0] of ACTLR_EL2 and ACTLR_EL3.

-B2.30 CPUACTLR3_EL1, CPU Auxiliary Control Register 3, EL1
+13.30 CPUACTLR3_EL1, CPU Auxiliary Control Register 3, EL1